 In planning our family travel experiences I have always tried to balance fun and education, and this is all the better if I can achieve both.
 The state of Virginia provides such opportunities.

-As with Williamsburg there is a lot to see and I would leave around 4 to 5 hours to explore fully.
-A good place to start your journey is the exhibition galleries, which are currently being redeveloped.
-In the museum theater there is a short documentary called 1607: A Nation Takes Root, which is a great introduction to the history of the settlement from the first colonists, their interactions with the Powhatan tribes and the arrival of the first slaves from Africa.
-Beyond the theater there are several galleries that provide a deeper dive into the history of the settlement.
+As with Williamsburg, there is a lot to see and I would leave around 4 to 5 hours to explore fully.
+A good place to start your journey is the exhibition galleries.
+In the museum theatre, there is a short documentary called 1607: A Nation Takes Root, which is a great introduction to the history of the settlement from the first colonists, their interactions with the Powhatan tribes and the arrival of the first slaves from Africa.
+Beyond the theatre, there are several galleries that provide a deeper dive into the history of the settlement.
 Through 2019 the galleries are being updated to include new historical research, more interactive displays and “immersive” exhibits.

-Beyond the main museum building are three outdoor areas that bring to life what you learn the documentary film and visiting the exhibition galleries: The Powhatan Indian Village, James Fort and a small harbor with three ships.
+Beyond the main museum building are three outdoor areas that bring to life what you learn from the documentary film and visiting the exhibition galleries: The Powhatan Indian Village, James Fort and a small harbour with three ships.

-When we visited there a number of docents dressed in traditional tribal costumes who gave us explanations of how the Powhatan culture grew and prepared food, processed animal hides, made tools and pottery, and wove natural fibers into cordage.
+When we visited there a number of docents dressed in traditional tribal costumes gave us explanations of how the Powhatan culture grew and prepared food, processed animal hides, made tools and pottery, and wove natural fibres into cordage.

-From the Powhatan village we wandered down to the waterfront where there were three ships moored to the dock.
+From the Powhatan village, we wandered down to the waterfront where there were three ships moored to the dock.
 These are reconstructions of the Susan Constant, Godspeed and Discovery that sailed from England to Virginia in 1607, a journey which took a staggering four and half months.
-We were able climb aboard the ships to explore the decks and go below to see the conditions in which these first travelers to the Jamestown Settlement endured.
+We were able to climb aboard the ships to explore the decks and go below to see the conditions in which these first travellers to the Jamestown Settlement endured.

 Close to the pier is James Fort which is a reconstruction of the Virginia Company of London’s 1610-14 military outpost.
 Inside the triangular wooden palisade are wattle-and-daub structures topped with thatch roofs depicting dwellings, as well as an Anglican church, a court of guard, a storehouse, a cape merchant’s office and a governor’s house.